 Name Obfuscation

-That's why we have devoted plenty of time to the name obfuscation.
-As a result Allatori was designed so that it could understand and be able to work with projects of any complexity.
-Your software's architecture doesn't really matter to Allatori - unlike to other obfuscators.
-It is able to distinguish and convert into an obfuscated code any kinds of dependencies and schemes of inheritance.
+That's why we have devoted a lot of time to crafting our name obfuscation algorithm, and as a result Allatori is able to understand and work with any project of any complexity.
+Your software's architecture doesn't really matter to Allatori - unlike other obfuscators.
+It is able to distinguish and convert any dependencies and schemes of inheritance into incomprehensible, impenetrable code.

-The very Allatori's algorithm of name obfuscation seems to be one of the product's peculiarities: the point is that Allatori tries to give one name to as many elements as possible.
-Thanks to that there is a certain probability, that one name will be used for naming the class, the class methods (e.g. methods, which differ only by argument types) and class variables.
-This will allow blocking the work of the majority of decompilers, not to mention the fact that it's simply impossible to fathom this code.
+Allatori's name obfuscation seems to be one of the product's peculiarities; Allatori gives one name to as many elements as possible.
+As a result, there is a certain probability that one name will be used for naming the class, the class methods (e.g. methods, which differ only by argument types) and class variables.
+This means that the code is simply impossible to fathom, by machine and human alike.

 Original source: